GN 03950.050 Postreview Actions Under the Fee Petition Process - OHO Jurisdiction Cases

 2. Initial Fee Less Than Past-Due Benefits

-If SSA paid the fee ODAR initially authorized with only a portion of the past-due benefits previously withheld because:
+If SSA paid the fee OHO initially authorized with only a portion of the past-due benefits previously withheld because:

 and the fee was increased on administrative review, SSA informs the claimant and any affected auxiliary beneficiary(ies) of their obligation to pay the increased fee.